TBeijen/tbnl-hugo/content/post/2017-01-09-moving-from-wordpress-to-hugo.md

 * Exporting to Wordpress is fairly easy but the resulting files might need some postprocessing.
 * Test your export to disqus, including scheme, path or domain changes.
 * Use Snap packages instead of your distro's standard package manager to install the latest Hugo version.
 * Setting up Let's Encrypt using Caddy is very easy (easy as in actually doing nothing).
-Testing it if your site is not yet accessible under the intended domain name will be harder.
+Testing it when your site is not yet accessible under the intended domain name will be harder.
 * Be aware of Systemd's ``ProtectHome`` feature to save a lot of time figuring out why deploy keys or scripts won't work when invoked from Caddy.
 * Pushover and Uptimerobot make for great finishing touches.